 In October 2015, I traveled to Beijing along with thirteen fellow online MBA students from Kelley Direct to gain a better appreciation of how to successfully do business in China.
-This in-person portion of the Accelerating Global Immersion Leadership Education (AGILE) program represented the final module for a nine-week course focused on international business strategy; the lessons from the classroom were reinforced through a series of lectures at Peking University and numerous company visits across the city.
+This in-person portion of the Global and Domestic Immersions program represented the final module for a nine-week course focused on international business strategy; the lessons from the classroom were reinforced through a series of lectures at Peking University and numerous company visits across the city.

 One of the most impressive things about Beijing (and China in general) was the spirit of entrepreneurship and growth coming from everyone we met.
 Contrary to our expectations of the Chinese business environment being highly controlled and inefficient, we instead found ourselves in a country where the default mindset was that anything was possible.

 The Chinese market is really one where innovation rules.
 But it is not the kind of innovation that we think of in the United States.
 In China, “zero to one” innovation (meaning the development of totally new, untested products) is unnecessary and likely destined to fail given the reliance upon the relatively conservative state for funding and support.
 In China, the preferable model is the “one to ten” model (or even the “ten to one thousand” model”) where a proven idea can be ramped up and sold in extremely high quantity very quickly.